Fleckism/SecurityPlus/SecurityPlus/7C Authentication Technologies.md

 ### Time-Based One-Time Password Algorithm (TOTP)

-The Time-based One-time Password Algorithm ([[TOTP]]) is a refinement of the HOTP ([https://datatracker.ietf.org/doc/html/rfc6238](https://nam02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdatatracker.ietf.org%2Fdoc%2Fhtml%2Frfc6238&data=04%7C01%7Cdandries%40comptia.org%7C79b46abac0f04b29ecae08d9bef00625%7C8c39a7ffe0774d1c9a1c7431fe5eb465%7C0%7C0%7C637750760424782889%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000&sdata=iBZcXWlOthfRUWPX5dGZdB8zh1PoUKo3picunapbngM%3D&reserved=0)).
-One issue with HOTP is that tokens can be allowed to persist unexpired, raising the risk that an attacker might be able to obtain one and decrypt data in the future.
+The Time-based One-time Password Algorithm ([[TOTP]]) is a refinement of the HOTP ([https://datatracker.ietf.org/doc/html/rfc6238](https://nam02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdatatracker.ietf.org%2Fdoc%2Fhtml%2Frfc6238&data=04%7C01%7Cdandries%40comptia.org%7C79b46abac0f04b29ecae08d9bef00625%7C8c39a7ffe0774d1c9a1c7431fe5eb465%7C0%7C0%7C637750760424782889%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000&sdata=iBZcXWlOthfRUWPX5dGZdB8zh1PoUKo3picunapbngM%3D&reserved=0)). ==One issue with HOTP is that tokens can be allowed to persist unexpired==, raising the risk that an attacker might be able to obtain one and decrypt data in the future.
 In TOTP, the HMAC is built from the shared secret plus a value derived from the device's and server's local timestamps.
 TOTP automatically expires each token after a short window (60 seconds, for instance).
 For this to work, the client device and server must be closely time-synchronized.
 One well-known implementation of HOTP and TOTP is Google Authenticator.

 ![Box reads "The code was sent in the SMS text message to your phone number" with a box to enter the code and links to resend or use another 2FA method.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9217-1599771799663.png)